 If there were, then it was stuff that I had nothing to do with.
 They probably just added it later?

-Speaking about Testament, you did again a couple of gigs with Testament on last summer.
+Speaking about Testament, you did a couple of gigs again with Testament on last summer.
 How was that?

 It was great.
 I had a lot of fun.
 I’ve toured with them three times, that was the third time, the first two times Alex [Skolnick] wasn’t there.
-This time I got to play with Alex and the rest of the band so it was really Testament to me.
-The first time Alex wasn’t there but it was still fun.
-Then, the next time I was gonna do a record with them and I went on tour with them.
+This time I got to play with Alex and the rest of the band, so it was really Testament to me.
+The first time Alex wasn’t there, but it was still fun.
+Then, the next time I was going to do a record with them, and I went on tour with them.
 But that particular lineup I didn’t’it just didn’t have that thing for me; it didn’t feel like Testament like I knew them.
 This time around, Alex and Greg [Christian] were back and it was Testament and it sounded like Testament.
 The whole dynamic of the band changes if you put Alex and Greg back in there together; the way Greg plays bass guitar and Alex is just a phenomenal musician; he’s a musician’s musician.
 Playing with a guy like Alex, it’s an honor because he’s so good.
 He’s done more with his career than I would ever expect to do with mine.
 It just rounds it off, Chuck’s [Billy] is such a killer vocalist and Eric [Peterson] writes really good stuff and then you have Alex, you know what I mean, who’s like this virtuoso guitar god.
 You listen to a record and then listen to him live, it’s the same, it’s great.
 Then you put Greg in there and he’s a real bass player and all they need is a good drummer to sit behind them, and it’s easy to get a good drummer.

 Paul on stage with Testament in 2004

 Do you know who will play drums on next Testament record?